-The Mission Viejo Library has grown from a small, county-run library to a large facility with almost 42,000 square feet of books, reading spaces and rooms for activities.
-Residents can also take advantage of the technology center, which provides access to 30 computers with filtered Internet access and Microsoft Office productivity tools.
+The Mission Viejo Library has grown from a small, county-run library to a large facility with almost 42,000 square feet of books, reading spaces, and rooms for activities.
+Residents can also take advantage of the technology center, which provides 30 computers with filtered Internet access and Microsoft Office productivity tools.
 Children can use the multimedia learning station located in the children’s section.
-In addition, the children’s section features homework help and story times for younger children.
-The library walls host a rotating collection of paintings, photographs and other works from local artists.
+In addition, the children’s area features homework help and storytimes for younger children.
+The library walls host a rotating collection of paintings, photographs, and other works from local artists.

 The Mission Viejo Skateboard Facility is a free, 9,000-square-foot skate park at Beebe Park.
 The complex includes a concrete bowl, vert wall, boxes and a range of street obstacles.
 A city ordinance requires that skateboarders and in-line skaters wear proper safety equipment, including helmets and pads, before using the park.
 Families who want to beat the heat can hit the pool at the Sierra Fitness and Recreation Center, which offers free swimming, lap swimming and a children’s play area with a waterslide.